rdbo/libmem/README.md

 print(f"{inst.bytes} : {inst.mnemonic} {inst.op_str}")
 ```

+## Documentation
+The main documentation for libmem can be found in `include/libmem.h`.
+All APIs are documented and contain very descriptive information about each function, their parameters and return value.
+They are located in nearby comments, so you should be able to see them by hovering on your text editor/IDE.

+Similarly, the bindings documentation is embedded with their packages, so your text editor/IDE should be able to access the documentation for each API.

 ## Unnoficial Bindings
 These bindings are done by the community/third-parties and are not affiliated with the libmem project or its author.